Battle of Raqqa (2017): Background

 In 2015, ISIL began to fortify the city and its surrounding areas with bunkers and a network of tunnels.

 By June 2017, Raqqa remained the only major Syrian city fully under ISIL control and was, therefore, its effective center of operations.
 With its large number of foreign fighters, Raqqa was a planning center for terrorist attacks against European cities.
-The Raqqa campaign was launched by the SDF on 6 November 2016 in an effort to capture the city, and it had resulted in the SDF capturing a large amount of territory in the Raqqa Governorate from ISIL, including the city of al-Thawrah, and the infrastructure at Tabqa Dam and Baath Dam.
+The Raqqa campaign was launched by the SDF on 6 November 2016 in an effort to capture the city, and it had resulted in the SDF capturing a large amount of territory in the Raqqa Governorate from ISIL, including the city of al-Thawrah, and the infrastructure at Euphrates Dam and Mansoura Dam.

 As many as 500 US special forces operated on the ground in northern Syria in support of the Raqqa campaign.
 The US and other coalition members supplied heavy weapons, intelligence collection, communications support and other assistance to the SDF as part of their intervention in the conflict.
 The battle began in the wake of a tumultuous period for the coalition, as internal pressures had been elevated by the Qatar diplomatic crisis, which had seen diplomatic relations between Qatar and other coalition members severed, and was publicly supported by President Donald Trump.

 Local residents stated that many ISIL militants had already abandoned the city and traveled to Deir ez-Zor in anticipation of the impending attack on their capital.
 ISIL assaulted the regime's enclave in Deir ez-Zor, which at the time was split between ISIL and the Syrian government, launching a series of strong attacks against the Syrian Army from June to August.

 It was reported by AFP that in a US airstrike, 21 civilians were killed while attempting to flee Raqqa by dinghy on the Euphrates River.
 The event was also reported by Al Jazeera, but with uncertainty as to who carried out the bombing.